 If you read about overheating this engine on the homepage…that was a big factor weighing in my mind when I made the decision to replace the engine.

 I remember thinking that day…If I do a valve job…cost $2000…then what happens if I have more issues in the near future.
 How much money do I want to throw into this engine.

 And the main factor was…I cannot afford to have breakdowns.
-The freight I haul is very time sensitive.
-Reason being…that when a line goes down at a manufacturing plant due to a broken down machine…it can cost the manufacture over $10,000 an hour for each hour they’re down!
+The freight I haul is very time-sensitive.
+The reason being…when a line goes down at a manufacturing plant due to a broken down machine…it can cost the manufacture over $10,000 an hour for each hour they’re down!

-And the kicker is…if you don’t deliver on time…the manfacturer can come after you for lost income!
+And the kicker is…if you don’t deliver on time…the manufacturer can come after you for lost income!

 A Bitter Sweet Moment For Me

 You be the judge.
 Click here and zoom in to see for yourself…just how squeaky clean the entire engine is after 930,599 miles!